-A shuttle systems is a compact vehicle used in a storage area for the automatic operation of a warehouse.
-People usually talk about a channel storage or satellite vehicle storage system when pallets are used as load carriers.
-In a bin storage system, a shuttle system runs individually in each row of racks on rails and is able to change both levels and aisles depending on the version.
-In such as shuttle system, the horizontal and vertical transport is separated.
+A shuttle system is a compact vehicle used in a storage area for the automatic operation of a warehouse.
+In a bin storage system, a shuttle system runs individually in each row of racks and is able to change both levels and aisles depending on the version.
 By installing several shuttles in one aisle it is possible to considerably increase the storage and retrieval performance compared to a conventional storage and retrieval crane.
 Using these favourably priced and light stacker cranes allows an improved energy balance thanks to the smaller share of moving masses and thus makes the performance scalable, as shuttles can be employed more frequently in peak times.
+There are also shuttle robotic systems that can navigate on the shelf and on the floor, and therefore do not require power-limiting lifts.
+People usually talk about a channel storage or satellite vehicle storage system when pallets are used as load carriers.

 An automated storage and retrieval crane is a machine for storing and retrieving loading units (cardboard boxes, containers or trays) in an automated small-parts warehouse.
 Conventional storage and retrieval cranes feature a column design and are able to serve a huge number of storage levels with one device.
 Although the performance of the devices is limited with an average of 75 (single-deep storage) and 150 double cycles per aisle (double-deep) depending on the warehouse characteristic, these devices, however, offer advantages in case of large storage volumes and small to medium throughput.
 Compared to a shuttle system the investment costs are low as well as the complexity of the plant control system.